onlinecity/php-smpp/README.md

 This is a simplified SMPP client lib for sending or receiving smses through [SMPP v3.4](http://www.smsforum.net/SMPP_v3_4_Issue1_2.zip).

 In addition to the client, this lib also contains an encoder for converting UTF-8 text to the GSM 03.38 encoding, and a socket wrapper.
 The socket wrapper provides connection pool, IPv6 and timeout monitoring features on top of PHP's socket extension.

+This lib has changed significantly from it's first release, which required namespaces and included some worker components.
+You'll find that release at https://github.com/onlinecity/php-smpp/tree/1.0.1-namespaced.

 Basic usage example